ostdotcom/website-docupony/website/versioned_docs/version-0.9.1/0_03_CHANGELOG.md

 - Added Transactions API
 	- POST to `/transaction-types/execute` updated to `/transactions`, creates new transaction
-	- POST to `/transaction-types/status` updated to, GET to `/transactions/{id}`, retrieves the identified transaction
+	- POST to `/transaction-types/status` updated to, GET to `/transactions/{id}`, gets the identified transaction
 	- GET to `/transactions` added, gets the list of transactions

 - Updated Airdrops API